Dane County Regional Airport: History

 In 1927, the City of Madison purchased 290 acres of land for $35,380.
 Previously a cabbage patch for a nearby sauerkraut factory, the newly acquired land would later become the present-day home of the Dane County Regional Airport.
 In January 1936, the city council voted to accept a Works Progress Administration grant for the construction of four runways and an airplane hangar.
 Additional grants financed the terminal and administrative building as well as electric floodlights.
-The development price tag was $1 million – 10% paid by the city and the remainder by the federal government (MSN Airport, 2012).
+The development price tag was $1 million – 10% paid by the city and the remainder by the federal government.
 In September 1938, Barnstormer Howard Morey of Chicago; Edgar Quinn; and J.J.
 McMannamy organized the Madison Airways Corporation.